The Matt and Ramona Show: Ramona

 Ramona Holloway was born in Oberlin, Ohio, but raised in Somerset, New Jersey.
 She attended Penn State University.
 Aside from The Matt and Ramona Show, Ramona also hosts "The Satisfied Life" along with Pam Stone and Sharon Decker.

 Doc

 Kary "Doc" Bowser Jr. is the co-producer of The Matt and Ramona Show.
 Although born in Burlington, New Jersey, Bowser was raised in the South from the age of 4.
 Bowser was an intern with The Matt and Ramona Show before joining the show as a producer.

 Wheezy

 Louise "Wheezy" Holloway is Ramona's mom.
 Louise is a retired school teacher and hosts the “Wide World of Wheezy” segment on The Matt and Ramona Show.
 A running gag on the show is Wheezy's cougar-like behavior.

 Pete

 Pete "The Angry Pitbull" Kaliner was born in a West Islip, New York.
 He attended Winthrop University in Rock Hill, South Carolina.
-Kaliner has won several industry awards from the Associated Press and the Radio and Television News Directors Association of the Carolinas - which named him the 2006 North Carolina Journalist of the Year.
+Kaliner has won several industry awards from the Associated Press and the Radio-Television News Directors Association of the Carolinas - which named him the 2006 North Carolina Journalist of the Year.